-&lt;sup>1 There is scope for the committee to expand in size where the number of submissions require.
-In the past this has involved suitably qualified Law School graduates joining the committee.
+1 There is scope for the committee to expand in size where the number of submissions require.
+In the past this has involved suitably qualified Law School graduates joining the committee and serving as volunteers.
+Academic credit is limited to five students.